 - Difference selected project versions.
 This option allows the user to difference any number of selected project versions (for a particular project) against each other.

 The reporting facility allows the user to report on any table in the enterprise database (e.g. Projects, Project Versions, Folders or Users).
-In addition a set of tables is populated with differencing data from the current selected project allowing a comprehensive set of differencing reports to be created.
+In addition, a set of tables is populated with differencing data from the currently selected project allowing a comprehensive set of differencing reports to be created.

 A full set of enterprise reports covering a variety of requirements are created when Reliability Workbench is installed.